russelljjarvis/MoNELoihiReport/tutorials/headLessTut1_.md

 #### At least **Five** major ways to program Loihi:
 #### **Lava**, and older methods: NXSDK, NXNET, SNIPS (C code), Nengo-Loihi.

 One of the motivations for Lava's existence is because methods for programming Loihi were becoming too fragmented.
-In some respects, Lava is a unifying glue module analogous to Python and BASH as languages.
+One of the visions of Lava was that it should be a unifying glue module that was proported to be able to call all of these older methods for running Loihi when appropriate.

 ### Lava itself has several components: Lava-DL (Deep Learning), Lava-DNF (Dynamic Neural Fields) and Lava optimisation.